tylercamp/palcalc/PalCalc.UI/Localization/README.md

 `ILocalizableText` represents some abstract text which _can_ be localized.
 Most of these expose a `Bind` method for instantiating that text (as a `ILocalizedText`) and mainly exists for applying parameters to format strings:

 - `StoredLocalizableText` is used for translations in `.resx` files.
 Its `Bind` accepts a dictionary of named parameters which match the required parameters listed in the `LocalizationCodes.resx` file.
 Parameters will generally be converted with `ToString`, though `ILocalizedText` parameter values will have their underlying text used instead.
 - `DerivedLocalizableText` is used for all other cases where text needs to change if the language is updated.
-This is mainly for pal names (`PalViewModel.NameLocalizer`), trait names (`TraitViewModel.NameLocalizer`), and making lists (`Translator.Join`).
+This is mainly for pal names (`PalViewModel.NameLocalizer`), passive skill names (`TraitViewModel.NameLocalizer`), and making lists (`Translator.Join`).
 - `HardCodedText` (an `ILocalizedText`) is used for text which is constant and never changes regardless of language.
 This should only be used for e.g. player/guild names, or for debug text.

 When using manual translations with `LocalizationCodes`, use the `Bind` extension methods which can be called directly on enums, e.g. `LocalizationCodes.LC_FOO.Bind(...)`.
 This syntax and its overloads are much easier to use: